RadhikaBadhrinath/Statistics-FIFA/README.md

 # Statistics-Fifa-MobileNetwork
-Performing statistical analysis on the fifa world cup dataset and mobile network dataset.
+Performing statistical analysis on the FIFA world cup players to observe their various characteristics.